 (1) The billing unit, service code, and payment rate for supplemental adaptive and assistive devices are contained in the appendix to this rule.

-(2) Providers shall submit claims for payment for supplemental adaptive and assistive devices to the Ohio office of medical assistance in accordance with rule 5101:3-41-22 of the Administrative Code.
+(2) Providers shall submit claims for payment for supplemental adaptive and assistive devices to the Ohio department of medicaid in accordance with rule 5160-41-22 of the Administrative Code.

 (3) Providers of supplemental adaptive and assistive devices shall ensure that the amount of all manufacturers' rebates have been deducted from claims for payment for supplemental adaptive and assistive devices.

-(4) Payment for supplemental adaptive and assistive devices shall not exceed ten thousand dollars within a rolling twelve-month period.
+(4) Payment for supplemental adaptive and assistive devices shall not exceed ten thousand dollars within a calendar year.

 R.C.
 119.032 review dates: 01/01/2018